belabarr/DDP/index.Rmd

 ## What is CSV Quick Plot?

 - CSV Quick Plot provides exploratory plotting for a data file.
-- Histogram and Scatterplot is initially thought of but other plots like correlation, boxplots and others can be considered
+- Histogram and Correlation plot is initially thought of but other plots like scatter, boxplots and others can be considered
 - The tool uses Shiny
 - Due to limited time, full functionality is limited currently, additional functionalities will be added progressively
 - Functional widgets are provided for demonstration for now.